 Over time, The Motley Fool has recommended dozens of outperforming stocks that have delivered outstanding gains for investors, including Amazon, Starbucks, Mastercard, and Netflix.
-The content generally has the long term in mind when recommending when to buy or sell stocks or handing out advice.
+The content generally has the long term in mind when recommending when to buy or sell stocks.

 Some users are turned off by The Motley Fool’s advertising of its premium services.
 It’s not shy when it comes to promoting its past successes through email or on-site ads that sometimes make it sound like anyone who uses their services will come out a winner.
 Although their advisory services can help make you a more successful investor, there are no guarantees of investing success.

 Seeking Alpha’s Content